 What ought to be addressed in a will varies depending on your family, assets, and intentions.
 Let Reno Family Law Attorney Gloria Petroni use her extensive experience creating wills for clients throughout the state of Nevada to help you determine what needs to be included in your own will.
 Here are some factors that commonly need to be decided:

-- Decide what property to include in your will.
+- What property to include in your will.

-- Choose an executor to handle your property.
+- Who will act as executor to handle your property.

-Making a will is important for people with young children, because wills are the best way to transfer guardianship of minors.
+If you have young children, creating a will is especially important, because it can designate their guardianship in your absence.
 A wills and trusts attorney can help you determine which provisions and transfer instruments are best suited to your needs and objectives.
-With good planning, you can be confident that your wishes will be carried out, even when you cannot see to it yourself.
+Informed and proactive planning can provide you with the security that your intentions will be carried through.

-If you die without a will in Nevada, your assets will go to your closest relatives under state “intestate succession” laws.
-Only assets that would have passed through your will are affected by intestate succession laws.
-Usually, that includes only assets that you own alone, in your own name.
+In Nevada, when you die without a will, your assets are distributed to your closest relatives under “intestate succession” laws.
+Intestate succession laws only affect assets that would have passed through your will — in other words, the assets that you own alone.